Firigion/scarpets/README.md

 ### Undo

 All actions done with this app are saved into history.
 You can at any time undo any or all of them.
 To do so, you have two commands available: `undo <n>` and `go_back_stories <n>`, both of which take a number as a parameter.
 The first one will undo as many actions as requested, so `curves undo 4` will undo your last four actions.
 The second one is a bit stranger: `curves go_back_stories <n>` will skip your last 3 actions and undo only the thing you did 4 actions ago.
-Bear in mind, this might have some odd behaviours, because all the `undo` functions do is paste back whatever the action replaced.
+Bear in mind, this might have some odd behaviors, because all the `undo` functions do is paste back whatever the action replaced.
 So if you make a spiral, then replace some of it with another spiral and then undo only the first one, it will put back in place whatever *it* replaced, cutting through the new spiral.

 There is one setting pertinent to the `undo` functions, that set how many actions to save into history.
 It defaults to 100, but you can set it to whatever you like with `set_undo_history_size <size>`.
 You can see this features being used in [this bad showcase video](https://www.youtube.com/watch?v=qeGa9eZy8PA) using spirals.